Climate and Average Weather Year Round in Doha Qatar

 The calmer time of year lasts for 7.0 months, from April 15 to November 14.
 The calmest month of the year in Doha is September, with an average hourly wind speed of 7.6 miles per hour.

 The predominant average hourly wind direction in Doha is from the north throughout the year.

 Doha is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.5 months, from June 29 to October 13, with an average temperature above 88°F. The day of the year with the warmest water is August 20, with an average temperature of 93°F.
+The time of year with warmer water lasts for 3.5 months, from June 29 to October 13, with an average temperature above 88°F. The month of the year in Doha with the warmest water is August, with an average temperature of 93°F.

-The time of year with cooler water lasts for 3.4 months, from December 23 to April 4, with an average temperature below 72°F. The day of the year with the coolest water is February 9, with an average temperature of 67°F.
+The time of year with cooler water lasts for 3.4 months, from December 23 to April 4, with an average temperature below 72°F. The month of the year in Doha with the coolest water is February, with an average temperature of 67°F.

 To characterize how pleasant the weather is in Doha throughout the year, we compute two travel scores.